 and Markus Pfeil will provide valuable insights into current developments in the industry.
 We look forward to exchanging ideas with you!

 The talks will take place daily from 23 to 26 March from 8:00 - 9:00 am.
-A ll lectures will be simultaneously translated into English.
-Continuing education credits are requested at the Chambers of Architects of Hesse, Baden-Württemberg, North Rhine-Westphalia and Berlin.
+All lectures will be simultaneously translated from German into English.

 Tuesday, 23.
 March 2021 | Talk 08:00 - 09:00 Uhr

 “Since we always take on the complete range of services for all our projects, i.e., architecture, interior design, technical integration and planning of all built-in furniture, we have the opportunity to implement our concept of sustainability at all levels.
 We plan with a contemporary approach and strive for timelessness, as I believe that the longevity of design, construction, materials and products is the most sustainable way of economic activity.”
 Alexander Brenner, Dipl.-Ing.
 Freier Architekt BDA

 Using current projects, including his own "Brenner Research House", Alexander Brenner explains his holistic approach to planning and building and explains why durability, meaningfulness, naturalness and technical quality are the most important criteria for him in the execution of his residential buildings.